Cricket Wireless vs. Boost Mobile: Which carrier should you get?

 |Yes

 Both carriers excel when it comes to calling and traveling to Mexico and Canada.
 Boost Mobile has a few different add-ons.
 There is a $5 per month Todo Mexico PLUS add-on that enables calls to and from Mexico as well as calls to Canada.
 It also comes with international texting and 8GB of data roaming in Mexico.
-Additionally, there is an International Connect PLUS add on that enables calls to many more countries.
+Additionally, there is an International Connect PLUS add-on that enables calls to many more countries.

 Cricket's unlimited plans come with service in Mexico and Canada.
 Cricket notes that data speeds may be reduced to 2G.
-You also get texting to 37 additional countries.
+You also text to for free 37 additional countries.

-Cricket Wireless vs. Boost Mobile The networks
+Cricket Wireless vs. Boost Mobile: Pick the right network

 Cricket uses the AT&T network, which will work well for the majority of Americans.
-You should check out the coverage map to be sure.
-It's also worth keeping in mind that Cricket does not yet support AT&T's 5G network.

-Boost Mobile is owned by Sprint and, for years, has used the Sprint network exclusively, and most Boost Mobile customers still do.
-T-Mobile purchased Sprint and, by extension, Boost Mobile.
-Recently, Boost Mobile started offering coverage on what it's calling the Expanded Network, although it's just the T-Mobile network.
-If you have a compatible phone, you can use that network.
-If you find Sprint's services to be superior in your area, you can still use the Nationwide network.
+Cricket also supports nationwide 5G on AT&T though it's worth keeping in mind that this network is still significantly smaller than T-Mobile's 5G on Boost Mobile.
+Still, most people will be happy with AT&T's strong LTE performance for a few years yet.

+Boost Mobile is owned by Dish Wireless and while Dish is hard at work building its own 5G network, for the time being, it used T-Mobile.
+Some older phones may still be using the Spring network but any new customers will be on T-Mobile.
+This is good news thanks to T-Mobile's strong performance and 5G coverage which is available to anyone with a compatible phone in its entirety.

-Check your coverage on the Expanded Network as well as the Nationwide network to see which one is best for you.
-Most people will find better service on the T-Mobile network and T-Mobile's 5G service is available on the Expanded Network map.
-There are a ton of other T-Mobile MVNOs that offer the same coverage as well.
+If you're after T-Mobile's 5G coverage but aren't convinced by Boost's plans, there are a ton of other T-Mobile MVNOs that offer the same coverage.

-Cricket Wireless vs. Boost Mobile Cricket plans
+Cricket Wireless vs. Boost Mobile: Cricket's plans

-Cricket has four main rate plans that all include unlimited talk and text in the U.S. The main difference is data, with the first two data plans being limited to 8Mbps.
-The cheaper unlimited plan is limited to 3Mbps, while the most expensive unlimited plan isn't limited in speed.
-3Mbps is close to what you could expect on 3G as far as speed.
+Cricket has four main plans that all include unlimited talk and text in the U.S. The smallest plan comes with a healthy 5GB of data for $30 per month.
+This plan doesn't get any auto-pay or multi-line discounts so it doesn't make sense for more than two lines.
+The 10GB plan does get multi-line and auto-pay discounts so it's a match on price at three lines for the 5GB plan.

+Moving up to the smaller unlimited plan, Cricket Unlimited Core, your data is upgraded to have no limits though you may experience slowed speeds if you're in a congested area.
+This plan also gets unlimited from the U.S. to 37 different countries.

 |2GB